EmbodiedCity/UrbanVideo-Bench.code/README.md

 ### Evaluation

+The `eval.py` script is provided to evaluate the model's predictions.
+It extracts the options from the model's output and calculates the accuracy by comparing them to the ground truth.

 1. Modify the file path in `eval.py` to match the output file from `run.py`:
    ```python
    file_path = 'result/gpt-4o_output.csv'  # Replace with your output file path